 There is something to be said about a well written, human character.
 They leap off the page and speak to us as if they were right in front us, as flesh and blood human beings, instead of fictional creations.

-In this series of weekly blog posts, I will examine character using Winston Graham’s series of novels, Poldark and the subsequent television series to explore how writers can create fully dimensional, human characters that audiences and readers can relate to.
+In this series of weekly blog posts, I will examine character using the characters from original Star Wars trilogy to explore how writers can create fully dimensional, human characters that audiences and readers can relate to.